Indicia-Team/indicia-docs/administrating/warehouse/warehouse-upgrading.rst

 ===============

-If you are maintaining an Indicia Warehouse which is being kept up to date from the :doc:`Subversion repository <../../developing/subversion>` rather than downloaded releases, you won't see the upgrade notification on the home page after an SVN update unless the application version has changed.
+If you are maintaining an Indicia Warehouse which is being kept up to date from the :doc:`Github repository <../../developing/github>` rather than downloaded releases, you won't see the upgrade notification on the home page after an Git pull unless the application version has changed.
 However, there are a couple of options for upgrading your database on a more ad-hoc basis: